-Our friends from Paris were in town this week and when they showed us what they had been up to lately, we knew we just had to share it!
+Our friends from Paris were in town this week and when they showed us their fabulous buffet makeover, we knew we had to share it with you!
+Upcycling furniture with paint is so easy and as you’ll see, can have major impact.

 They bought this wooden buffet from a flea market in Paris and pulled out their paint brushes to give it a new life.